Superman: Antagonists

 The villains Superman faced in the earliest stories were ordinary humans, such as gangsters, corrupt politicians, and violent husbands; but they soon grew more colorful and outlandish so as to avoid offending censors or scaring children.
 The mad scientist Ultra-Humanite, introduced in Action Comics #13 (June 1939), was Superman's first recurring villain.
 Superman's best-known nemesis, Lex Luthor, was introduced in Action Comics #23 (April 1940) and has been depicted as either a mad scientist or a wealthy businessman (sometimes both).
 In 1944, the magical imp Mister Mxyzptlk, Superman's first recurring super-powered adversary, was introduced.
 Superman's first alien villain, Brainiac, debuted in Action Comics #242 (July 1958).
+General Zod, who first appeared in Adventure Comics #283 (April 1961), is a fellow Kryptonian with similar powers.
 The monstrous Doomsday, introduced in Superman: The Man of Steel #17–18 (Nov.-Dec.
-1992), was the first villain to evidently kill Superman in physical combat without exploiting Superman's critical weaknesses such as kryptonite and magic.
+1992), was the first villain to evidently kill Superman in physical combat without exploiting Superman's critical weaknesses such as kryptonite.

 Alternative depictions

-The details Superman's story and supporting cast vary across his large body of fiction released since 1938, but most versions conform to the basic template described above.
+The details of Superman's origin story and supporting cast vary across his large body of fiction released since 1938, but most versions conform to the basic template described above.
 A few stories feature radically altered versions of Superman.
 An example is the graphic novel Superman: Red Son, which depicts a communist Superman who rules the Soviet Union.
 DC Comics has on some occasions published crossover stories where different versions of Superman interact with each other using the plot device of parallel universes.
 For instance, in the 1960s, the Superman of "Earth-One" would occasionally feature in stories alongside the Superman of "Earth-Two", the latter of whom resembled Superman as he was portrayed in the 1940s.
-DC Comics has not developed a consistent and universal system to classify all versions of Superman.